SFE Attorney: Gordon Klug

-Smith, Freed & Eberhard Partner Gordon Klug recently achieved a favorable settlement via mediation by taking advantage of Washington’s Joint and Several Liability Statute as well as Washington’s Following Car Doctrine to shift the focus of the dispute onto the duties of the other defendants and redistributing liability among multiple parties.
+Smith Freed Eberhard attorney Gordon Klug achieved a favorable settlement via mediation by taking advantage of Washington’s Joint and Several Liability Statute as well as Washington’s Following Car Doctrine in a case involving a four-car pileup.

 Initially, Gordon moved for summary judgment but the court denied his motion Judgment based on the trial judge’s conclusion that there was a question of fact as to whether Gordon’s client’s erratic driving and stopping on the highway constituted a breach of her obligation to use ordinary care.
 As such, the case moved to mediation where Gordon successfully argued that Washington’s Following Car Doctrine places the responsibility to avoid the accident on the other defendants by requiring that all drivers keep a safe distance between their vehicles and those in front of them.